its-riki-dev/RayBan-LandingPage/README.md

 # Ray-Ban - Landing Page

-This project is a visually captivating showcase for Ray-Ban, featuring dynamic animations and a fully responsive design.
-Developed with HTML, CSS, and JavaScript, it leverages the Shery.js library for advanced image effects and GSAP for seamless animations.
-The website delivers an immersive user experience with elegant transitions, smooth interactions, and a sleek, modern aesthetic.
+This project is a visually striking showcase for Ray-Ban, designed with dynamic animations and a fully responsive layout.
+Built using HTML, CSS, and JavaScript, it integrates Shery.js for advanced image effects and GSAP for seamless, high-performance animations.

+With elegant transitions, smooth interactions, and a sleek modern aesthetic, the website delivers an immersive user experience, making it both engaging and visually compelling.

 ![HomeSS](Assets/Images/heropage.png)